lethal-guitar/RigelEngine/CONTRIBUTING.md

 The project requires very few external dependencies at the moment.
 While third-party libraries can provide a lot of value, having many dependencies also comes at a cost in the long run.
 Therefore, please carefully consider whether adding a new external dependency is absolutely necessary.
 If possible, consider making the dependency optional with a build-time switch, so that RigelEngine can still be used without the dependency if desired.

-Having said that, I don’t see any reason against small dependencies which can be vendored alongside the source code (in the `3rd_party` directory), as long as they are supported on all current and potential future platforms (current: Windows, Mac OS X, Linux.
-Future: Raspberry Pi, Web Assembly, Android, iOS).
+Having said that, I donâ€™t see any reason against small dependencies which can be vendored alongside the source code (in the `3rd_party` directory), as long as they are supported on all current and potential future platforms (current: Windows, Mac OS X (x86, ARM), Linux (x86, ARM), Webassembly.
+Future: Android, iOS).

 ## Coding style and code quality guidelines